DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 Around him, his team took positions.

 Elyra at north, eyes already closed, sinking into preparatory meditation.
-Her cane leaned against the wall—she wouldn't need it here.
+Her cane leaned against the wall - she wouldn't need it here.
 In this space, she was focus and will, not limited flesh.

 Lina at east, steady and grounded.
 She'd tied her hair back, wore practical clothes.
 Her expression was calm, but Jason could see the tension in her shoulders.
 The protectiveness.